Semisimple flat F-manifolds in higher genus: Introduction

 \subsection{Acknowledgments}

-A.~B. was supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No. 797635.
+We thank Sergey Shadrin for providing useful remarks and pointing out some references.
+The work of A.~B. is an output of a research project implemented as part of the Basic Research Program at the National Research University Higher School of Economics (HSE University).
 P.~L. is supported by MIUR - FFABR funds 2017 and by funds of H2020-MSCA-RISE-2017 Project No. 778010 IPaDEGAN.\\